ARIZONA

 (1860), Navajo Indian Reservation

-A temporary post located about 100 miles northwest of Fort Defiance.
+A temporary post supposedly located about 100 miles northwest of Fort Defiance (2).
+Exact location undetermined.

 Lee's Fort

-A Mormon stone fort restored by the National Park Service.
-It was built to protect the ferry that was once here from 1871 - 1928.
-It was operated by John Doyle Lee, a wanted fugitive, for only two years (1874 - 76) before he was captured by U.S. marshalls and executed.
+A Mormon stone fort, restored by the National Park Service.
+It was built to protect the ferry that once operated here from 1871 - 1928.
+The ferry was run by John Doyle Lee, a wanted fugitive at the time, for only two years (1874 - 76) before he was captured by U.S. Marshalls and executed.
+The fort was converted to a trading post soon after.

 Winsor Castle